fvzwieten/ansible-mixed-hol/exercise1.md

 >
 >* You can safely ignore the purple warning message at the beginning of the logging.
 >* The job will take some time to execute.
 A Windows VM deployment will typically take longer than a Linux VM (on Azure).
 You can continue with the next exercise or take a look at the playbooks in your git server while you wait and go back to this job at any time by going to the _My View_ main menu item and look up this job’s details.
 As you can see each Job has been given a unique number.
 Select _My Jobs_ to only see your own jobs.
 >* When the job completes it will report in the logging the public IP address of the VM.
-You can log into this VM with either RDP or SSH (depending on the OS you’ve chosen) and the username /password you entered in the survey.
+You can log into this VM with either RDP or SSH (depending on the OS you’ve chosen) and the username/password you entered in the survey.
 >* If, for some reason you want to remove this VM, you can execute the job template called azure_delete_vm.
 It will ask for the VM Name and will delete that VM from Azure.
 >* Have a look at the playbooks in the ansible4azure repository in your git server.
 They showcase how you can use Ansible with Azure.
 >* If the browser window is too small, the interface will automatically switch to mobile view.
 Left and Right become Up and Down.